SGrondin/bottleneck/README.md

 });
 ```

-**Sometimes rate limits instead take the form of "X requests every Y seconds".** In this example, we throttle to 100 requests every 60 seconds:
+Sometimes, a quota resets on an interval.
+In this example, we throttle to 100 requests every 60 seconds:
 ```js
 const limiter = new Bottleneck({
   reservoir: 100, // initial value